-Consultant appointments' panels
+Consultant appointment panels

 The Good Practice Guidance describes one of the core members for consultant appointments as 'a consultant from the Trust, who, if available, should be from the relevant specialty'.
-Where the employing organisation does not employ other consultants from the same or from other specialties, it is recommended that a consultant from the same specialty from the geographical area in which the post is being established
+Where the employing organisation does not employ other consultants from the same or from other specialties, it is recommended that a consultant from the same specialty from the geographical area in which the post is being established.

-For Consultant in Communicable Disease Control (CCDC) posts (or consultant in health protection, or combined CCDC/CPHM, or combined consultant in microbiology/communicable disease control, or regional consultant epidemiologist posts), a CCDC or regional consultant epidemiologist (but not the outgoing incumbent of the post being advertised) should normally be included on the AAC as 'a consultant from the Trust, who, if available, should be from the relevant specialty').
+For consultant in health protection posts, a health protection consultant or regional consultant epidemiologist (but not the outgoing incumbent of the post being advertised) should normally be included on the AAC as a consultant from the employer, who, if available, should be from the relevant specialty').

-DPH appointments' panels
+DPH appointment panels

 The outgoing DPH must not be a member of the AAC set up to select his/her successor.
-The regional director of Public Health England or representative will be on the panel.
-For regional director posts in Public Health England, one of the professionally qualified PHE national or regional directors would be on the panel.
-Elsewhere in the UK, the professionally qualified senior appointing officer may be the Chief Medical Officer or a representative.
+An appropriate Office of Health Improvement and Disparities (OHID) regional director or representative must be on the panel.
+For regional director in public health posts in England, a professionally qualified national or regional director would be on the panel.
+For posts in other parts of the UK, the professionally qualified senior appointing officer may be the Chief Medical Officer or a representative.